remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 ## Black Sea Bass Genomics Project

 First round of DNA extractions (Feb 2020):
+(*we are hoping to collect more fish from New England and Maine in Summer 2020 for a second round of genomcis*)

 Sample selection criteria: total lenght of fish < than 30cm (except those from ME).